jerryplski/jerrplyski/README.md

 <li>
 <a href="https://github.com/jerryplski/.../">
-K3s Cluster Automation Lab
+K3s Infrastructure Lab
 </a>
-(Automated lightweight Kubernetes cluster deployment)
+(Automated lightweight Kubernetes cluster deployment with Ansible and k3s, incl.
+GitOps, CI/CD and monitoring with Prometheus and Grafana)
 </li>

 <li>